MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

 For each of the `column` controls he adds the [IncludeCaption Property](properties/devenv-includecaption-property.md) and sets it to **True**.
 This property specifies to include the caption of the fields in the dataset of a report.

+Finally, he sets the [PrintOnlyIfDetail Property](devenv-printonlyifdetail-property.md) to **True** on a data item to print data only if at least one of its child data items generates output.

-### Adding Labels to the Report
+## Adding Labels to the Report
  Viktor will now add labels to the report.
-You define the labels as global variables.
-These labels will be used later as captions in the report.
+You define the labels in the `label` part of the report.
+These labels will be used later as captions.

 \
-The following code exemplifies the code that Viktor has written for the report so far.
+The following code exemplifies the code that Viktor has written for the report.

 ```
 report 50101 "Report for Multiple Tables"
 {
+    //Make the report searchable from Tell me under the Administration category.
     UsageCategory = Administration;
     ApplicationArea = All;
     // Specify the RDL file that the report will use for the layout.